Click the thumbnail photos to enhance!

 Lamprohaminoea cymbalum which has no black spots or markings, and differs by broad orange bands and spots surrounded by opaque white

-this species was posted on 16 June 2003 at these wesites as Haminoea ovalis Pease, 1868,
+This species was posted on 22 January 2005 at these wesites as Haminoea ovalis Pease, 1868,

 Oskars & Malaquias (2019) moved it into the genus Lamprohaminoea Kuroda & Habe, 1952, so did I on 7 November 2019.

 Oskars T.R. & Malaquias M.A.E.
 (2019).
 A molecular phylogeny of the Indo-West Pacific species of Haloa sensu lato gastropods (Cephalaspidea: Haminoeidae): Tethyan vicariance, generic diversity, and ecological specialization.

 available online at https://doi.org/10.1016/j.ympev.2019.106557

 More information on Lamprohaminoea ovalis as Haminoea ovalisare on Bill Rudman's Sea Slug Forum!